 Christmas tends to elicit feelings of déjà vu.
 The party season, present buying, Christmas jingles that start playing in the shops earlier each year, and push to see as many friends and family as possible.
 It may be fun, but also stressful.
 So why not get away, avoid the pressures, and do something different?
 You’ll probably feel far more refreshed to kick start another year than you would remaining at home.

-Read Paul Lewis' guide to making the most of spending money abroad.
+Read Annie Shaw's guide to making the most of spending money abroad.

 5. Avoid crowds and packed transport

 You know the feeling – it’s Christmas Eve, and you try to hit the road or get on a train to head home to family, but find yourself stuck: delays, over-packed carriages, and stressed people.
 Or you want to do some last-minute Christmas shopping but the high street is swarming with people.
 It’s a crazy time of year, and heading to a destination where crowds are few and everyone truly has some cheer can be a blessed relief.